Walter W. Bettinger II

 - in 2010 to the Power 30 by Smart Money magazine of the world’s most powerful and influential players; and

 - the 2009 lifetime achievement award for contributions to the retirement security of working Americans by Plan Sponsor magazine.

 In 1983, at the age of 22, Bettinger founded The Hampton Company, a provider of retirement plan services to corporations and their employees.
 The Charles Schwab Corporation acquired Hampton in 1995.

 In addition to his professional duties, Bettinger is active in numerous charitable and philanthropic efforts.
 He and his wife, Teri, are founders of the Walt & Teri Bettinger Foundation and the parents of five children.

-A native of Ada, Ohio, Bettinger attended Delta State University in Cleveland, Mississippi, and holds a bachelor of business administration with a major in finance, summa cum laude, from Ohio University.
+A native of Ada, Ohio, Bettinger attended Delta State University in Cleveland, Mississippi and holds a bachelor of business administration degree with a major in finance, summa cum laude, from Ohio University.
 He has also completed the General Management program offered by the Harvard Business School.